12+ Best Coursera Alternatives & Competitors 2024: Free & Paid

 3. Pluralsight

-This platform offers a variety of courses like machine learning, cloud computing, web development, Python, data science, Java development, etc..
 Moreover, it provides specialized learning tracks that aid the learners’ journey from beginners to advanced.
-You can also take a skill IQ test that evaluates your skills and level and then propose relevant courses.
+You can also take a skill IQ test that evaluates your skills and level and then proposes relevant courses.

 4. Udemy

 Udemy offers a potpourri of affordable and high-quality courses.
-It is highly beneficial for those looking to acquire and learn a new set of skills or polish their existing ones.
-Udemy has over 213,000+ courses from various categories like Business, Personal Development, Software Engineering, Photography, etc. The courses on Udemy are designed to suit one’s schedule and pace.
-After completing the paid course, you receive an official certificate acknowledging that you have completed the course and lifetime access to the same.
+It is highly beneficial for those looking to acquire and learn new skills or polish their existing ones.
+Udemy has over 213,000+ courses in various categories, such as business, personal development, software engineering, and photography.

 5. edX